caltechlibrary/newt/newtgenerator.1.md

 # SYNOPSIS

-newtgenerator [CONFIG_FILE]
+newtgenerator CONFIG_FILE GENERATOR [PARAMS]

 # DESCRIPTION

-**newtgenerator** is a command line tool for generate SQL suitable to bootstrap a microservice implemented with PostgREST and Postgres.
-It uses the same YAML file as the Newt web service using the namespace and models attributes to render table structure, views and funcitons to support basic CRUD and list operations in SQL.
+**newtgenerator** is a command line tool for generate SQL and configuration files used in bootstrapping a web service.
+Currently the following generatation is supported.

+- Postgres SQL for use with PostgREST
+- PostgREST configuration file
+- Mustache templates for use with Newt Mustache

 **newtgenerator**'s configuration uses a declaritive model expressed in YAML.
 It can also allow environment variables read at start up to be part of the data for mapping JSON data source requests.
 This is particularly helpful for supplying access credentials.
 You do not express secrets in the **newtgenerator** YAML configuration file.
 This follows the best practice used when working with container services and Lambda like systems.